IvanMolnar/Eterna/README.md

 # Eterna
-Eterna is static Lua wrapper library written using C++17 standard
+Eterna is static Lua wrapper library written using C++17 standard.
+Does not support full fuctionality yet.

 Required: